CESNET/du-docs/README.md

 - [ ] Handle all errors.
 E.g., missing API key causes qa API to be unresponsive
 - [ ] Make all hrefs clickable, i.e., convert https:// texts to links
 - [ ] Return log in redirect to active GPT modal window
+- [ ] Show links to chapters with answer

 ## Engine